Timothyyung/DataBaseMovies/README.md

  For the most part those were the only optimizations I had done to speed up the query process.
 Other optimizations I had done were to structure my sql queries better by limited the amount of times i would do a cartian product using the exist and in clauses there for limiting the amount of data I would need to join together.

+ One of the key things I that I noticed when I swaped to using the dump file was that in my version of the database I declared primary keys which in postgres ment it would automatically index by those keys.
+While it was nice, those indexes actually cannot be dropped.
+I was able to to full experimentation on the indecies after I switched to the dump file.

 ### Challenges

 For me I spent the most time cleaning the data using the python scripts.
 I thought it was interesting how to use regex and string matching to find the patterns and reconstruct them in a way to allow it to be read into my database.
 Aside from that some of the other struggles I had was matching the output to be the same as the ones given (mostly for the last question) as I initially debiased the data in a different way. ( First attempt was deleting the rows, Second attempt was to set them to 3.5)

+One of the other more challenging queries was filtering the data by decade.
+While the sql query was relativly simpler than the ones in phase 3, it took me a while to figure out how to limit to the first 3 charaters of the year.
+In the end I did

+year - (year%10) this took the year and subtracted the last digit to get the decade.